Lord Darcy (character)

 Lord Darcy is a detective in a fantasy alternate history, created by Randall Garrett.

-The first stories were asserted to take place in the same year as they were published, but in a world with an alternate history that is different from our own and that is governed by the rules of magic rather than the rules of physics.
+The first stories were asserted to take place in the same year as they were published, but in a world with an alternate history that is different from the real world and that is governed by the rules of magic rather than the rules of physics.
 Despite the magical trappings, the Lord Darcy stories play fair as whodunnits; magic is never used to "cheat" a solution, and indeed, the mundane explanation is often obscured by the leap to assume a magical cause.

+Garrett penned 10 short stories and a novel starring Lord Darcy.
+After his death, Michael Kurland wrote two more novels featuring the character.

 Title character

 Lord Darcy is the Chief Forensic Investigator or Chief Criminal Investigator for the Duke of Normandy (Prince Richard, the brother of the king), and sometime Special Investigator for the High Court of Chivalry.
 An Englishman, he lives in Rouen, but spends very little time there.
 The audience learns that he speaks Anglo-French with an English accent, and that he speaks several languages and dialects fluently.

 His full name is never given; he is always referred to by his title as the Lord of Arcy (i.e., Lord d'Arcy or Lord Darcy), even by his friends.
 He dresses in the style of an English aristocrat.
 He thinks of himself as English and yet Arcy seems to be a French place name.
 How he comes to be addressed as a "Lord" is never explained, though he seems deferential when dealing with other Peers such as Dukes, Counts, and a Marquis.
 In Too Many Magicians Darcy is said to be a cousin of the Marquis of London.

 There are two conflicting reports of Lord Darcy's age.
 In "The Muddle of the Woad" he's described as a few years older than the King, who's ten years older than the Duke of Normandy, who was 19 years old in "The Eyes Have It", which is set in 1963.
 This places Lord Darcy's date of birth around 1931.
 However, he's described in "The Spell of War" as an 18-year-old lieutenant in the autumn of the War of '39, which would make him about ten years older.

 His assistant is Master Sean O'Lochlainn, a sorcerer who undertakes magical forensic work.
 Master Sean is highly proud of Irish magic and its superiority to those of other countries (especially to Polish magic).